MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 ![Entering the value ten inside the Keep bottom rows dialog](media/query-folding-basics/keep-bottom-rows-dialog.png)

 >[!TIP]
 >For this case, performing this operation yields the result of the last ten sales.
-In most scenarios it is recommended to provide a more explicit logic that defines what rows are considered last last by applying a sort operation on the table.
+In most scenarios it is recommended to provide a more explicit logic that defines which rows are considered last by applying a sort operation on the table.

-Next, you select the **Choose columns** transform found inside the *Manage columns* group from the Home tab which will help you to explicitly select the columns that you want to keep from your table and remove the rest.
+Next, you select the **Choose columns** transform found inside the *Manage columns* group from the Home tab which will let you select the columns that you want to keep from your table and remove the rest.

 ![Selecting the choose columns transform found inside the Manage columns group from the Home tab](media/query-folding-basics/choose-columns-ui.png)

-Lastly, now inside the **Choose columns** dialog, you select the columns *Sales Key*, *Customer Key*, *Invoice Date Key*, *Description*, and *Quantity* and click the OK button.
+Lastly, inside the **Choose columns** dialog, you select the columns *Sales Key*, *Customer Key*, *Invoice Date Key*, *Description*, and *Quantity* and click the OK button.

 ![Selecting the columns Sales Key, Customer Key, Invoice Date Key, Description, and Quantity and click the OK button. inside the Choose columns dialog](media/query-folding-basics/choose-columns-dialog.png)